 III.
-Course Learning Outcomes: By the end of the semester the student should be comfortable with the normal gamete production, and basic germ cell development and possible factors involved in abnormal development.
+Course Learning Outcomes: By the end of the semester the student should be comfortable with anatomical and medical terminology and equipment and organism identification and basic medical related knowledge.

 IV.
 Textbook and Materials There really is no one textbook that covers the subject matter completely.
-Suggested text includes one human anatomy and or animal anatomy text, and one reproductive physiology text.
-The text listed below is recommended supplemental reading material.
-The ones with asterisk are strongly encouraged.
+Suggested text includes one human anatomy and or animal anatomy text.